 As a writer, Simone Dalton is grappling with the chaos of her relatively new ‘wokeness’.
 She is learning how to bring this reality forth on the page as a student in the University of Guelph’s Creative Writing MFA program.
 Simone was born and raised in Trinidad and Tobago.

-Dalton is one of the authors featured in The Unpublished City: a collection of works by Toronto’s emerging literary talents.
-IFOA and BookThug invite you to the collection’s release on June 22 at 7:30 PM as part of the Toronto Lit Up book launch series.
+Dalton was featured in The Unpublished City: a collection of works by Toronto’s emerging literary talents.
+She participated in the book’s launch event held on June 22, 2017 as part of the Toronto Lit Up book launch series, and presented by IFOA and BookThug.